TBN-ORG/tbn-contour-authserver/README.md

 # Releasing `contour-authserver`

-Maintainers who need to release a new version of `contour-authserver` can follow the following steps:
+Maintainers who need to release a new version of `tbn-contour-authserver` can follow the following steps:

 ```bash